-Even now some recovery programs advocate for complete abstinence from all medications, whether antidepressants or MATs.
+Even now some recovery programs advocate for complete abstinence from all medications, whether antidepressants or Medication-Assisted Treatments.
 Yet, as the opioid epidemic is now the deadliest drug overdose crisis in the nation’s history, it has only become more important to think of more evidence-based, comprehensive and effective ways of treating addiction.

 About the Author: